VALRICO.BLOG

 Yes, significantly.
 Housing in Valrico is 20-40% cheaper than comparable areas in Tampa proper, especially South Tampa and Westshore.
 You sacrifice proximity to downtown for substantial savings.

 Need help with the financial side of buying in Valrico?
+Get a free home valuation or start your home search.
 I walk every buyer through the real numbers — not just the purchase price, but the total cost of ownership.
 Call or text (813) 733-7907 or visit nowtb.com.

 Barrett Henry